paulc4/mvc-exceptions/blog.md

     which is a controller-advice.

 In addition, a <code>SimpleMappingExceptionResolver</code> may optionally be defined.
-Class `Main` has a second property called `smerConfig` which can take one of three enumered values:
+Class `Main` has a second property called `smerConfig` which can take one of three enumerated values:

   * `NONE`: No resolver defined.
 Unhandled exceptions processed by the container.
 Since we are using Tomcat the familiar Tomcat error page with a full Java exception stack-trace is produced.